Data enrichment part VIII: implementation tips

 Reconcile New Data Immediately

-Perhaps the biggest mistake when it comes to data enrichment is not reconciling the new data into your primary data fields immediately after data acquisition.
+Perhaps the biggest mistake when it comes to data enrichment steps is not reconciling the new data into your primary data fields immediately after data acquisition.
 Most people simply keep the new data in custom data fields.
 This is a waste of money because:

 - Your sales team won’t be looking at this data unless the primary data fields aren’t working.